 She is Co-Director of the National Institute on Drug Abuse (NIDA)-funded Helping End Addiction Long-Term Data 2 Action (HD2A) Research Adoption Support Center (RASC) that aims to improve the dissemination and implementation (D&I) research capacity of a cadre of HD2A Innovation Projects and leverage this work to enhance the impact of D&I in research beyond HD2A.
 The overarching goal of the HD2A Program is to increase the chances for anyone, anywhere to receive the best possible treatment for addiction and pain-related conditions.

 Dr. Gotham is also the Director of the Network Coordinating Office of the Mental Health Technology Transfer Center (MHTTC) Network funded by SAMHSA.
 The MHTTC Network consists of 10 regional centers, a National American Indian & Alaska Native Center, and a National Hispanic & Latino Center.
 The goal of this Network is the implementation and sustainment of evidence-based mental health prevention, treatment, and recovery support practices across US states and territories.
 In addition, she is a consultant on two NIDA-funded projects studying the implementation of substance use disorder screening and treatment approaches in HIV care settings.

-Dr. Gotham’s research focuses on implementation science, including factors affecting implementation, and training and education of health care providers, across a range of evidence-based practices for adolescent and adult substance use and mental health disorders, co-occurring mental health and substance use disorders, and screening, brief intervention, and referral to treatment (SBIRT).
+Dr. Gotham has served as principal investigator, co-investigator or evaluator on SAMHSA, NIH, HRSA, and CDC grants.
+Her research focuses on implementation science, including factors affecting implementation, training and education of health care providers, and longitudinal course of implementation.
+Topics include substance use and mental health treatments for adolescents and adults, co-occurring mental health and substance use disorders, and screening, brief intervention, and referral to treatment (SBIRT).